minvws/nl-covid19-dbco-app-coordination/architecture/Solution Architecture.md

 ## Pairing the device case with the BCO case

 Once there is a BCO conversation the user is asked if the app is already installed or if not, to install it.
-The user gets handed a code to be able to link the contents in the app to his BCO case.
+The user gets handed a code to be able to link the contents in the app to the user's BCO case.
 Note: for the CoronaMelder app it was chosen to have the user read a code to the operator.
 In this case we chose the other way round, because the user might not have the app installed just yet, and may need to write down the code and install and pair the app after the call.

 The following diagram depicts the pairing process: